fChristenson/splitting-the-monolith/readme.md

 - Teams blocking other teams from shipping features
 - Release coordination gets harder and harder

-When you are adding a feature that has higher performance requirements than the remaining system you should consider splitting as well.
-Sometimes it is better to move that feature in to a smaller service that can scale independently.
+Sometimes it is better to move a feature in to a smaller service that can scale independently.
 Consider this approach when one of the following is true:

 - The new feature will cause problems for the other features